-The unit can be configured to use its own clock (Internal = Master), or one of the input signals (Word, MADI, AES, Sync In).
-If the selected source isn't available (No Lock), the unit will change to the next available one (this behaviour is called AutoSync).
+The unit can be configured to use its own clock (Internal = Master), or one of the input signals (Word, MADI, AES).
+If the selected source isn't available (No Lock), the unit will change to the next available one (RME's AutoSync behaviour).
 If none is available then the internal clock is used.
 The current clock source is displayed as Current.